FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 This format allows flexible nesting.

-!!! tip "Range Slicing"
+!!! tip
-    It is possible to assign both start and end indices to the `index` field.
+    **Range Slicing:** It is possible to assign both start and end indices to the `index` field.
     For example, `index: [1, 3]` will return the second to the fourth elements (both inclusive).
     Using the indexing key, it is equivalent to `key[1:3]`.